sally9805/word-confusion/README.md

 ## Run from scratch
 To run the analysis with _Archives Parlementaires_ corpora:
 - Download the data from [sul-philologic.stanford.edu/philologic/archparl/]([url](https://sul-philologic.stanford.edu/philologic/archparl/)).
 Due to [Stanford Terms of Use]([url](https://www.stanford.edu/site/terms/)), we are unable to reproduce or copy the data here.
 However, it is publicly available from link.
-- Run `revolution/revolution.ipynb` from start.
+- Run the notebook `revolution/revolution.ipynb` from the beginning.